 The Texas UU Justice Ministry is a grassroots organization led by part-time staff and dedicated volunteers.
 Reach us at txuujm@gmail.com

-Rev. Erin Walter, Minister & Executive Director
+Rev. Erin Walter (she/her), Minister & Executive Director

-Michelle Venegas-Matula, Congregational & Justice Organizer
+Michelle Venegas-Matula (she/ella), Congregational & Justice Organizer (part-time)

 Michelle Venegas-Matula(she/ella) is a native of Borinken(Puerto Rico) who has dedicated her life to community organizing and anti-racism work in Texas for over a decade.
 She is deeply passionate about justice and believes that building a radically inclusive world is a spiritual and important part of her life’s purpose.
 Michelle is a member of Wildflower Church (UU) in Austin and serves on the steering committee of Diverse, Revolutionary, UU, Multicultural Ministries (DRUUMM) as their acting secretary.
 When she is not out making good trouble, she enjoys traveling, hiking, reading, and spending time with her family.
 Michelle is excited to work with TXUUJM and continue to fight for justice in Texas.

-Colette Robichau, administrative assistant (volunteer)
+Jan Austin, administrative assistant (volunteer)

 Carlisle Rice, webmaster